Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: Upon submission the user should be redirected back to the 'my recipes' page and a 'recipe successfully updated' alert should appear at the top of the screen to notify the user of the successful update

 ### Tasks:
-- [x] Add an EditRecipe view class with logic to views.py
+- &check; Add an EditRecipe view class with logic to views.py
-- [x] Add a URL path for EditRecipe in urls.py
+- &check; Add a URL path for EditRecipe in urls.py
-- [x] Create edit_recipe template and add form and content to template
+- &check; Create edit_recipe template and add form and content to template
-- [x] Add URL link to my_recipes template
+- &check; Add URL link to my_recipes template
-- [x] Test functionality
+- &check; Test functionality

 5. As a **user** I can **store my recipe post as a draft** so that **I can come back another time and add changes before publishing it online**